24 Nov Stuffy nose? The culprit could be your hormones

 The menstrual cycle/stuffiness connection

-In a 2021 study published in the American Journal of Rhinology & Allergy, investigators in Serbia sought to uncover if women experienced any difference in nasal obstruction based on the phase of their menstrual cycle.1
+In a 2021 study published in the American Journal of Rhinology & Allergy, investigators sought to uncover if women experienced any difference in nasal obstruction based on the phase of their menstrual cycle.1

 So, they recruited 101 volunteers with healthy, natural menstrual cycles.
 Then, the scientists measured the air amount of air flow through the study participants’ noses during their ovulatory phase (about 3 days in middle of your cycle at the tail-end of your Week 2).
 And they measured nasal air flow again during their luteal phase (the second half of your cycle also known as your Week 3 and Week 4).